gauravkhuraana/Testing/Tester Advice/README.md

 		Involve as early as possible
 		defect prevention is better than detection

-* instead of learning multiple tools/technology
+## instead of learning multiple tools or technology
 		focus on one
 			have strong knowledge
 			get in depth understanding
 		avoid jumping into race
 		make a secure place for yourself

-* never set limit to yourself
+## never set limit to yourself
 		just functional testing but
 			API Testing
 			Security Testing